saltstack/salt/doc/topics/proxyminion/index.rst

 device, it connects back to the salt-master and ceases to be affiliated in any way with the minion that started it.

+To create support for a proxied device one needs to create four things:

+1. The `proxytype connection class`_ (located in salt/proxy).
+2. The `grains support code`_ (located in salt/grains).
+3. `Salt modules`_ specific to the controlled device.
+4. _`Salt states` specific to the controlled device.

 Configuration parameters on the master
 ######################################